HiSPARC/sapphire/doc/installation.rst

 ^^^^^^^

-While Python follows a *batteries included* philosophy with an extensive standard library, the unix philosophy favors minimalism.
+While Python follows a *batteries included* philosophy with an extensive standard library, the Unix philosophy favors minimalism.
 Therefore, it is custom to install Python and then continue to install additional packages as needed.
 Not so with Windows.
 Windows does not have a package manager which can handle many software packages.
 Instead, it favors installing